Who is responsible for mould in a rental property in Qld ?

 Who is responsible for mould in a rental property Qld – The tenant

-If you are renting a property in Sunshine Coast QLD, you must:
+If you are renting a property on the Sunshine Coast QLD, you must:

 - Responsibly keep the rental property in a state of cleanliness